Arcadier/Marketplace-Populator/README.md

 [1]

 This section of the Plug-In makes use of csv files in order to incorporate established data from the marketplace Administrator.
 Download the User Template csv file and follow the instructions and parameters carefully.
+Take note of the following rules/warnings to prevent errors of any sort:
+ * lol
+ * lol

 -----------------------------------------------------------------------------------------------------------------------------

 ## Uploading Items

+To upload defined Items onto your marketplace, click on the Upload Items tab at the top of the page.

+[1]

+This section of the Plug-In makes use of csv files in order to incorporate established data from the marketplace Administrator.
+Download the Item Template csv file and follow the instructions and parameters carefully.